Build Your Registry¶

 CI/CD Integration¶

-Add manifest verification to your CI pipeline:
+Add registry validation to your CI pipeline:

-# .github/workflows/verify-manifest.yml
+# .github/workflows/registry.yml

 on: [push, pull_request]